-Calculated measures are defined by an equation that consists of previously defined variables, such as process, output, and calculated measures, functions, and constants.
+Calculated measures are values derived from an equation that uses previously defined measures.
+These equations can include process measures, output measures, other calculated measures, supported functions, and constants.

 Add a calculated measure to a process

-Calculated measures are associated with processes.
+Calculated measures are always associated with a specific process.
 To add a calculated measure to a process, open the process template.

-1. In the Measures section of the template, select Add Calculated Measure.
+1. In the Measures section, select Add Calculated Measure.

-2. Enter a name and an optional description for the new measure.
+2. Enter a name and an optional description.

-Select the Show Variables link to display the available measures.
+• Select Show Variables to view available measures.

 For more information on process and output measures, go to Continuous measures.